-Three alternatives for regional management programs are proposed through this action and could affect the administrative environment.
-Alternative 1 (No Action) would retain Gulf-wide management of red snapper the status quo and not apply regional management; full authority for managing the red snapper recreational fishery would remain the responsibility of the Council and NMFS; there would be no changes to the administrative environment if Alternative 1 is selected.
+Various options for regional management programs are proposed through this action and could affect the administrative environment.
+Alternative 1 would retain the status quo and not apply regional management; full authority for managing the red snapper recreational fishery would remain the responsibility of the Council and NMFS; there would be no changes to the administrative environment if the "no action" alternative is selected.
 Alternative 2, Alternative 3, and Preferred Alternative 4 establish a regional management system where the regions are granted certain management authority for red snapper recreational management, and Alternative 5 could apply to any of Alternative 2, Alternative 3, and Preferred Alternative 4.
 As such, Alternative 5 would affect the administrative environment for different periods of time from 2 to 10 years; those effects would increase/decrease as the number of years increase.
 Alternative 2, Alternative 3, and Preferred Alternative 4 would be expected to reduce the administrative burden to the federal government and the Council, as limited management authority is transferred to specific regions.
 Alternatives 2 and Preferred Alternative 4 would further reduce the federal administrative burden compared to Alternative 3.
-Alternative 2 would put a greater administrative burden on the States/regions to provide administrative support for their management of the red snapper recreational season, and Preferred Alternative 4 would additionally put additional administrative burden on a committee designated outside the federal system.
+Alternative 2 would put a greater administrative burden on the States/regions to provide complete administrative support for their management of the red snapper recreational season, and Preferred Alternative 4 would additionally put additional administrative burden on a committee designated outside the federal system.
 However, both would reduce federal administrative burden of implementing management measures for the red snapper recreational fishing efforts.
-Alternative 3 and Preferred Alternative 4 could potentially increase the federal administrative burden because NMFS would need to review and approve each region's proposal, and negotiate with regions should the regions' proposals not be acceptable.
+Alternative 3 could potentially increase the federal administrative burden because NMFS would need to review and approve each region's proposal, and negotiate with regions should the regions' proposals not be acceptable.
 However, this may or may not increase total administrative burden compared to the current federal management system.
-The enforcement administrative burden is not likely to change; however, if it may be necessary shift from off-shore enforcement, as most enforcement would be dockside.
-If an angler harvests red snapper in federal waters of a region with closed state waters, they could land the fish in a neighboring region with open waters.
+As noted, enforcement administrative burden is not likely to change; however, if it may be necessary to increase effort for enforcement due to the multifaceted regional regulations.
+It is possible this effort could shift from off-shore enforcement, as most enforcement would be dockside.